near/NEPs/specs/ChainSpec/Transactions.md

 The transaction with nonce `3` is invalid because of odd nonce.

-No valid transactions is added for this group.
+No valid transactions are added for this group.

 The transaction group is dropped, it's empty, so the pool iterator drops it completely: